haoxiuwang/mysite-s/source/en/chapter-3/index.md

 ### Join Aomoxo and you will be free to choose any place you like in the world to work and live in.

 Joining Aomoxo means that you no longer need to get up early, and rush to catch the morning subway with sleepy eyes.
 It means that no matter how late you're working, you don’t have to worry about the dangers on your way home at night.
-It means you don’t have to buy your own house somewhere close to the company.
-In fact, it doesn't matter which city or country you live in, as long as there's the internet, it will be equally convenient and fast anywhere.
+It means you don't have to choose somewhere close to the company to buy your own house.
+In fact, it doesn't matter which city or country you live in, as long as you're connected to the web, it will be equally convenient and fast anywhere.

 But the most important thing is, from the day you join Aomoxo: